Dental Implants in Mississauga, ON

-One of the most popular procedures for replacing missing teeth is using dental implants.
+One of the most popular procedures for replacing missing teeth is using dental implants in Mississauga, ON.
 Since they look and function like natural teeth, many adults want to use them when extractions are necessary, or they lose teeth to decay or an accident.
 However, they must first qualify for implants before getting them.

 Before making a plan to place implants in the jaw, one of our dentists at Pearl Dental Care must do a thorough examination of the mouth and jaw.
 If the patient lost teeth to decay from gum disease, then he or she will measure the density and depth of the jawbone.